halbert-anderson/backend-assessment-WeLoveMovies/README.md

 # WeLoveMovies API
 ## Overview
 Welcome to the WeLoveMovies backend API!
 This API provides movie-related data such as movies, theaters, critics, and reviews.
-You’ve been hired as a backend developer to set up the database and build out the routes necessary for accessing this data.
+In this project I set up the database and build out the routes necessary for accessing the data.
 The API is built using Node.js, Express, Knex.js, and PostgreSQL.

 ## Technologies Used